Essay · June 2026

 What separates a market from a casino

-Everyone in finance eventually asks the same blunt question about any new venue: is this risk transfer, price discovery, or just a liquid way to lose money?
-The framework above answers it, because it turns out there are exactly three ways liquidity gets manufactured, and they are not equally benign.
+It is natural to ask of any new venue: is this risk transfer, price discovery, or just a liquid way to lose money?
+The framework above gives a useful answer: liquidity can be manufactured by hedging, by pooling, or by subsidy, and those regimes are not equally benign.

 A market is good when it moves a risk to someone better able to bear it, and bad when it manufactures a risk no one needed to hold.